-Castle Square is a juxtaposition of the old and the new.
+Warsawa with this live stream is rich in sights.
+For, example, there is Castle Square, a juxtaposition of the old and the new.
 It looks like an old town city, but it was actually rebuilt after WWII.
 It has a joyous atmosphere by day and by night.
 The Warszawa Royal Castle is an interesting landmark that used to be the residence of the Polish Monarchy.
 The Castle is situated in Castle Square and is an UNESCO World Heritage Site.

 In the Soho Factory Praga, you’ll find the Neon Museum which tells the very interesting history of Cold War Poland.
 The Chopin museum is a fascinating display in honour of the world-renowned pianist, Frederyk Chopin.
 It hosts an impressive collection of paintings, letters and manuscripts documenting the life of this famous musician.

-Lazienki Park is the largest park in Warsaw.
+Lazienki Park is the largest park in Warsaw you see in web camera.
 It is named after the bathing pavilion that was located on the Lazienki Park grounds.
 The park is part of the Royal Route, which used to be the main route to convey urgent messages.
 Alternatively, one can visit the University Library Garden which is a rooftop garden at the Warsaw University library.

 History of Warsaw

-Warsaw started as a small hamlet on the Wisla River.
+Warsaw, where the live broadcast comes from, started as a small hamlet on the Wisla River.
 Not much growth took place from its first establishment in the 10th century until the 14th century.
-In the 1400’s, Warsaw became the capital of the Duchy of Mazovia and in the 1500’s it became an important territory of Poland.
-In 1596, Warsaw was made the capital of Poland and became increasingly important.
+In the 1400’s, Warsaw in the live camera, became the capital of the Duchy of Mazovia and in the 1500’s it became an important territory of Poland.
+In 1596, Warsaw you see in web camera, was made the capital of Poland and became increasingly important.
 The 17th and 18th centuries were periods of great growth in Warsaw.
 This period saw the construction of the Wilanow Palace, the Saxon Garden and the National Theater.
 In 1795 Warsaw was taken by Prussia and was later handed over to Russia in 1815.